 It should be consulted with the concerned doctor so that the doctor gives the best advice and best exercise with duration because the patient health care provider knows the condition of a patient so they exactly know what should be prescribed to the patient.

 Will regular exercise has a beneficial effect on breathing?

 At the start when someone starts the exercise it is hard but when it is continuously carried daily and regularly then it becomes easier and you will feel no tiredness and fatigue while doing exercise.
 Regular exercise makes your muscles more efficient by increasing the strength and function of muscles which then require a reduced amount of air during breathing.

 In short, exercise has not only a beneficial effect on the body but also improves your overall physiological and psychological health.

 Can you tell us what agent can badly affect my breathing during exercise?

 Smoking, strictly avoids smoking because it damages the air sacs (alveoli) within the lungs reducing the air capacity and it is more likely that you get tired soon in exercise if you are smoking.

 Should I breathe through my mouth or nose?

-Especially in exercise and running nasal breathing is extremely preferred because the nose is designed especially for breathing which has the structure to filter, moisten, and warm the air before entering to lungs while the mouth is specially designed for digestion, though breathing can be done through it.
+Especially in exercise and running nasal breathing is extremely preferred because the nose is designed especially for breathing which has the structure to filter, moisten, and warm the air before entering to lungs while the mouth is specially designed for ingestion and digestion of food, though breathing can be done through it.
 Oral breathing cause rapid dryness of the mouth which is then difficult to continue the exercise further.